Ensembl/ensembl-hive-docker-swarm/docs/tutorial.rst

 2. Beekeeper

    a.
-You can run ``beekeeper.pl`` on any of the machines participating
+You can run :ref:`beekeeper.pl <script-beekeeper>` on any of the machines participating
       in the Swarm as long as you have set ``DOCKER_MASTER_ADDR`` variable there: it doesn't have to be the master node!